NIGHT OF COMMUNITY

 Who Attends Ballet Austin’s Night of Community?

-Since the 2001/02 season, Ballet Austin has invited over 150,000 clients of area non-profit social service organizations to its Night of Community, the final dress rehearsal for each of its performances.
+Since 1997, Ballet Austin has invited over 150,000 clients of area non-profit social service organizations to Night of Community, the final dress rehearsal for each production.

-Below is a partial list of the organizations we have served through the years with these complimentary rehearsal viewings at the theater.
+While this is not a list of current partners, below is a partial list of the organizations we have served throughout the 25+ years with these complimentary experiences at the theater.

 - Abundant Life Network

 - ARC of the Capital Area

 - Austin Eastside Story Foundation

 - Austin Resource Center for Independent Living (ARCIL)